MistyCommunity/Documentation/src/content/misty-ii/robot/misty-backpack-for-arduino.md

 **Tip:** For runnable examples of .ino sketches and JavaScript skill code for serial communication, see the [`serialReadWrite` sample code](https://github.com/MistyCommunity/JavaScript-SDK/tree/master/Sample%20Code/serialReadWrite) on GitHub.
 {{box op="end"}}

 In the `setup()` function for your sketch, use the [`Serial.begin()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/begin) function to set the data transfer rate to `9600` baud.
 Then, in the `loop()` function, use [`Serial.println()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/println) to send data to Misty.
-We recommend formatting data you send as a JSON string to make it easier to parse in your skill code.
+For greatest flexibility in handling, we typically recommend formatting this data as a JSON string.
 Here's an example:

 ```c++
 void setup() {